-Three additional three single-family detached lots are proposed along 190th Street at the north edge of the site (see Attachment C).
-These northern homes have driveways onto 190th Street with two homes sharing a driveway and one home with an independent driveway.
 The three northern lots are rather isolated from the rest of the development and are not likely to ever be served by utilities once annexed as the City believes that services to this area of North Growth are mostly likely to come from the south rather than from the east.
 As discussed below, all of the development will initially be served by rural water and septic systems but the waivers granted by the property owner require the homes to eventually hook up to City utilities upon annexation when they are available.
-Due to the location of the three northern lots, developer has requested an additional waiver of the sidewalk construction for these new homes along the south side of 190th Street.
+Due to the three northern lots location, developer has requested an additional waiver of the sidewalk construction for these new homes along the south side of 190th Street.
 The other frontages of the development include sidewalks.